filodb/FiloDB/README.md

 ```

 Apache Parquet has proven that columnar storage layouts can minimize I/O and
 speed up scanning for large analytical queries.
-Parquet forces developers to
+However, the parquet format
-deal with its file-format abstraction, implementing deduplication, granular
+requires developers to address issues such as file-format abstraction, de-
-updates, indexing, and versioning themselves.
-Meanwhile, Cassandra is rock-
+duplication, granular updates, indexing, and versioning.
+Meanwhile, Cassandra
-solid and has very promising Spark integration, but its storage layout prevents
+is rock-solid and has very promising Spark integration, but its storage layout
-Spark queries from reaching Parquet levels of performance.
-Can we use Cassandra
+prevents Spark queries from reaching Parquet levels of performance.
+Can we use
-with columnar storage to power fast queries using Spark?
+Cassandra with columnar storage to power fast queries using Spark?

 FiloDB is a new open-source database based on Apache Cassandra and Spark SQL.
-FiloDB brings breakthrough performance levels for analytical queries by using a columnar storage layout with compression techniques like dictionary compression.
-At the same time, row-level, column-level operations and built in versioning gives FiloDB far more flexibility than can be achieved using Parquet.
+FiloDB brings breakthrough performance levels for analytical queries by using a columnar storage layout with different space-saving techniques like dictionary compression.
+At the same time, row-level, column-level operations and built in versioning gives FiloDB far more flexibility than can be achieved using Parquet alone.

 * FiloDB aim's to bring one to two orders of magnitude speedups over OLAP performance of Cassandra 2.x CQL tables + Spark.
 For the POC performance comparison, please see [cassandra-gdelt](http://github.com/velvia/cassandra-gdelt) repo.
 * Enable easy exactly-once ingestion from Kafka for streaming geospatial applications.